gpantalone/MLTeam28/README.md

 ![ScreenShot](/Images/Neural_Net_dropped.png)

 Dropping the extra features showed a slight improvement for RMSE but nothing the massive.
 The recorded RMSE was 0.054 with the featurese dropped.

+# 7. Conclusion

+# 8. References
+    1) Elberse, A. (2007), The Power of Stars: Do Star Actors Drive the Success of Movies?
+Journal of Marketing 71, 102–120.
+    2) Terry, N. Buttler, M. De’Armond, D. (2005), The Determinants of Domestic Box Office Performance in the Motion Picture Industry, Southwestern Economic Review, 137-148
+    3) The Movie Database (2017).TMDB 5000 Movie Dataset, (version 2), Web